As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 You can use it to make a scented fall-themed wreath or to make scented pinecones that can be placed in any room.

 How about making these fabulous and easy-to-make fall scented room sprays.

 Do you love making your own scented candles to give away as gifts or to use in your home?
 Why not make a batch of beeswax candles with this Orange Cider Blend for yourself and to give away as gifts.
 Making your own beeswax candles is surprisingly easy.

 Looking for More Fall-Scented Blends?
-Introducing the ‘All The Fall’ Collection
+Introducing the ‘Fresh For Fall’ Collection

-These are the six fall blends included in the All The Fall line – Fireside Flannel, Maple Leaf, Pumpkin Pie, Harvest Moon, Fall Rain, and Autumn Breeze.
-These can be bought separately or in sets of three or six.
-The sets come packed in a gift box with a beautifully designed autumn-themed sleeve.
+These are the six fall blends included in the Feels Like Fall set- Maple Bar, Pumpkin Pie, Harvest Moon, Fall Rain, Apple Orchard, and Autumn Breeze.
+The bottles come packed in a gift box with a beautifully designed autumn-themed sleeve.
 They make great gifts for any occasion and are especially great for Thanksgiving or as hostess gifts.

-The Maple Bar Natural Lip Balm is hands down my favorite product.
+The Fall Flavors Set Of Lip Balms with Maple Bar, Caramel, and Candy Apple scents is hands down my favorite product.
 Containing Meadowfoam Carrier Oil, Shea Butter, Vitamin E, Beeswax, and other natural ingredients, this lip balm is conditioning, moisturizing, and rich in antioxidants.
 It feels good and has a delicious creamy flavor that is sure to remind you of your favorite doughnut.

 Disclaimer: This information is not intended to serve as medical advice.
 Please consult your doctor before using any natural medication or if you experience any unusual symptoms.
 See Full Disclaimer here.